Robust Failure Diagnosis of Microservice System through Multimodal Data

-\textbf{Trace.} Traces record the execution paths of users' requests. \figref{fig:intro} shows an example traces in the top-right corner.
+\textbf{Trace.} Traces record the execution paths of users' requests. \figref{fig:intro} shows an example of trace at the top.
 Google formally proposed the concept of traces at Dapper~\cite{sigelman2010dapper}, in which it defined the whole lifecycle of a request as a \textit{trace} and the invocation and answering of a component as a \textit{span}.
 By examining traces, operators may identify microservices that have possibly gone wrong~\cite{yang2021aid, kaldor2017canopy, zhou2019mepfl, zhang2022deeptralog, li2021tracerca, li2022enjoy, yu2021microrank, liu2020traceanomaly}.
 Traces can be viewed as trees, with microservices as nodes and invocations as edges.
 Each subtree corresponds to a span.
 Typically, traces carry information about invocations, \eg start time, caller, callee, response time, and status code.

 \textbf{Log.} Logs record comprehensive events of a service instance.
-Some examples of logs are shown in the middle-right of \figref{fig:intro}.
+Some examples of logs are shown in the middle of \figref{fig:intro}.
 Logs are generated by developers using commands like \textit{printf}, \textit{logging.debug}, \textit{logging.error}.
 They provide an internal picture of a service instance.
 By examining logs, operators may discover the actual cause of why an instance performs not well.
 Typically, logs consist of three fields: timestamp, verbosity level, and raw message~\cite{he2017drain}.
 Four commonly used verbosity levels, \ie INFO, WARN, DEBUG, and ERROR, indicate the severity of a log message.
 The raw message of a log conveys detailed information about the event.
 To utilize logs more effectively, researchers have proposed various parsing techniques to extract templates and parameters, \eg FT-Tree~\cite{zhang2017ft-tree}, Drain~\cite{he2017drain}, POP~\cite{he2017pop}, MoLFI~\cite{messaoudi2018molfi}, Spell~\cite{du2018spell}, and Logram~\cite{dai2020logram}.